dortania/OpenCore-Install-Guide/AMD/AMD-USB-map.md

 UsbConnector types that we care about:
 ```
-0: Type A connector // USB 2.0
+0: USB 2.0 Type A connector
-3: USB 3 Standard-A connector
+3: USB 3.0 Type A connector
 8: Type C connector - USB 2.0-only
 9: Type C connector - USB 2.0 and USB 3.0 with Switch
 10: Type C connector - USB 2.0 and USB 3.0 without Switch
-255: Proprietary connector // For Internal USB ports like bluetooth
+255: Proprietary connector - For Internal USB ports like bluetooth
 ```
 Now lets take this section: